louis-frayser/linux-hacks/README.md

 ## Disk Utilities

 	These are currently optimizedf for Gentoo, though they've run on all sorts of systems in the past.

+### disk --Idendifies whole disks.
+	Displays this disks and their device names and sizes.

 ### dum -- Disk Usage in Megabytes
 A script to run du(1) recursively, sort and format the output by usage.
 It also saves the result to the local specified directory.

 ### dummax -- Finds the top level directories in dum(1)'s output.
 	Runs dum if necessary.

-### disk --Idendifies whole disks.
-	Displays this disks and their device names and sizes.
+        NOTE: dummax is shell function.

+### xdf -- Find the filessystems with the most free space

 ### Screenshot (dum, disk, dummax)